oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 **Informative comment**

 UDP as defined in \[RFC0768\] can be used for MQTT-SN if the Maximum Transmission Unit is configured to be more than the maximum MQTT-SN Packet size used and no Packet fragmentation occurs.
 Depending on the network configuration, UDP can duplicate Packets.
-If this can happen, the PROTECTION
-ENCAPSULATION monotonic counter should be used.
+If this can happen, the MQTT-SN should not be used.

-Examples of possible consequences of not removing duplicate Packets are:\
+Examples of possible consequences of allowing duplicate Packets are:\
 -- DISCONNECT Packet applied to the wrong Virtual Connection\
 -- SUBSCRIBE and UNSUBSCRIBE Packets applied to the wrong Virtual Connection\
 -- PUBLISH QOS=2 published more than once